ethereumjs/ethereumjs-monorepo/packages/client/merge/README.md

 #### Beacon

-1. Use lodestar branch `unstable` and run `yarn && yarn build`
+1. Use lodestar branch `stable` and run `yarn && yarn build`
-2. Run cmd: `./lodestar beacon --network sepolia --rootDir /path/to/sepolia/data/dir --jwt-secret /path/to/jwtsecret/file`
+2. Run cmd: `./lodestar beacon --network sepolia --jwt-secret /path/to/jwtsecret/file`

 This will by default try reaching out `ethereumjs` over the endpoint `8551`.
 (You may customize this in conjuction with `ethereumjs`, see lodestar cli help via `--help`).